 I don't know your timetable, I don't know your face off by heart

-But I must admit there is a part of me that thinks we
+But I must admit there is a part of me that thinks we should get on.

 - Depending on interpretation, Lou Christie's freakishly catchy "Lightning Strikes" is either a mild but smarmy type 2 or a combination of both — it probably wasn't intended that way, but there's a clear subtext of a Casanova Wannabe pursuing an utterly uninterested woman.